Iy-ke/Console-Finances/README.md

 ## Acceptance criteria

+The user story is achieved when;

-The total number of months included in the dataset.
+-The total number of months included in the dataset is logged in the console

-The net total amount of Profit/Losses over the entire period.
+-The net total amount of Profit/Losses over the entire period is calculated and logged in the console

-The average of the changes in Profit/Losses over the entire period.
+-The average of the changes in Profit/Losses over the entire period is estimated and logged in the console

-You will need to track what the total change in profits is from month to month and then find the average.

-(Total/Number of months)

-The greatest increase in profits (date and amount) over the entire period.
+-The greatest increase in profits (date and amount) over the entire period is logged in the console

-The greatest decrease in losses (date and amount) over the entire period.
+-The greatest decrease in losses (date and amount) over the entire period is logged in the console